davras5/OpenBuildings/documentation/VISION.md

 Everyone wants data-driven decisions.
 Few know what that requires.

 Small organizations can't afford specialists to do the work.
-Large ones do it but keep it locked away – unpublished, unmaintained, forgotten.
+Large ones do, but keep the results locked away – unpublished, unmaintained, forgotten.

 Same outcome: no shared foundation.
 The same work, done a hundred times in isolation.